-Our Stage Play jury features an Academy Award-nominated and Tony-Award winning writer as well as top literary agents.
-Past winners have signed for representation with CAA, WME, A3 Artists, and more!
+Past winners have signed with CAA, WME, A3 Artists, and more!

 More info coming soon

-Our winners and finalists are highly sought after by literary managers and agents who are open to signing to new writer clients.
 Past Stage Play competition winners and finalists have signed with representation from some of the biggest agencies and management companies in the industry including CAA, WME, A3 Artists, 3 Arts Entertainment and more.
-Others have gone on to set up and develop their projects with companies like HBO Max.

 Amy Wagner

-Beth Blickers is an agent at APA, where she represents artists who work in theater, television and film.
+Beth Blickers is an agent at IAG, where she represents artists who work in theatre, opera, dance, television and film.
 She started her career at the William Morris Agency, where she began work after graduating from NYU.
-Beth has served on the jury panel for the Weissberger Award, the Ed Kleban Award, the Lark’s PONY Fellowship and Playwrights Week, and facilitated industry-related workshops and panels for organizations around the country.
+Beth has served on the jury panel for the Weissberger Award, the Ed Kleban Award, the Lark’s PONY Fellowship and Playwrights Week and facilitated industry related workshops and panels for organizations around the country.
+She is the Past President of Literary Managers and Dramaturgs of the Americas and is the Board Chair Emeritus of Theatre Breaking Through Barriers, a New York company that works with artists with disabilities.

 Prizes

-The grand prize winner will be welcomed to the ScreenCraft Development Program, receive a cash prize of $1,000 and personal introductions with industry professionals who are looking for talented emerging writers.
+The overall grand prize winner will be welcomed to the Writer Development Program and receive personal introductions and phone calls with one or more top Hollywood literary manager(s), producers, or industry execs who are looking for talented emerging writers.

-ScreenCraft's industry relationships include companies like 3 Arts, CAA, UTA, WME, Imagine Entertainment, Netflix, HBO Max, and over 150 other Hollywood managers, agents, producers, and development executives.
+ScreenCraft's relationships include companies like Blumhouse, Netflix, HBO Max, AMC, and over 150 other Hollywood managers, agents, producers, and development executives.

 ScreenCraft has a proven track record for getting writers signed with managers, agents, and staffed in writing rooms.